 Hope this helps, let me know if you get it working.

-techkids asked: Hi Stephen
+techkids said: Hi Stephen

 I have tried your kinect-connect.
 And sometimes I loose the connection between Scratch and Kinect, especially when I am going away to make same changes to my scratchprogram (out of sight for the kinect).
 Then I have go away, start all over again with your program.